Gear, multi-color

 Rebecca was in autopilot mode.
 Her overdeveloped sense of responsibility—once a strength—was now costing her peace, creativity, and strategic thinking.
 Her calendar was full.
 So was her mind.

 We started small.
 A few mindful breaths during our session gave her a glimpse of something she hadn’t felt in a while: mental space.
-In that moment of quiet, she noticed the part of herself that had been running the show—and realized it might be time to invite other parts forward.
+In that moment of quiet, she noticed the part of her mind that had been running the show—and realized it might be time to invite other parts forward.

 Understanding the Inner Operating System